Meet your new summer bestie:

 Stop at the store on the way home and pick up some good salami and cheese, some olives, and a few fresh herbs.
 Cook up some pasta, toss it all together, and voila.
 Cold pasta salad + a glass of rose for dinner, and colder pasta salad as leftovers for lunch all week.
-I will be over in a flash.

 - 8 ounces fresh mozzarella cheese balls, cut in half

-- 3/4 cup black olives, sliced
+- 3/4 cup kalamata olives, sliced

-- 1/4 cup minced fresh parsley
+- 1/2 cup fresh parsley, chopped

 - 1 1/2 cups olive oil

 - Keep in the fridge for 2-3 days.
 I think it actually tastes best the day AFTER you make it.